Watch all the episodes on-demand on EAT’s youtube channel.

 We’re setting the table and inviting you to the meal, we hope you’ll join us.
 It’s time to go big and go home.
 This is about saving the world.

-Over the following three programs, we will explore how we can produce food in a way that restores nature; how farmers and other food producers can receive their fair share; and how we may enable all to access healthy and safe nutrition.
+Over the following three programs, EAT explores how we can produce food in a way that restores nature; how farmers and other food producers can receive their fair share; and how we may enable all to access healthy and safe nutrition.
+We speak with farmers, scientists and chefs, and hear eye-opening discussions with the World Wildlife Foundation’s João Campari and many others.

 EAT@Home is your opportunity to engage with, contribute to and influence the movement for food system transformation leading up to the 2021 UN Food Systems Summit.
 Here, EAT’s executive chair, Gunhild Stordalen, will lead the action track on Shifting to Sustainable Consumption Patterns.